Not-Elias/stakingWalkthrough/README.md

    sudo systemctl status grafana-server prometheus prometheus-node-exporter
 ```

-To access Grafana, you have to create a SSH Tunnel (only if you're using a VPS, if not just type localhost:3000 in yor browser).
+To access Grafana, you have to create a SSH Tunnel (only if you are using a VPS, if not just type localhost:3000 in yor browser).
 1. If you are using Linux or MacOS:
 ```bash
    ssh -N -v <user>@<staking.node.ip.address> -L 3000:localhost:3000